pywemo/pywemo/README.rst

 License
 -------
-The code in pywemo/ouimeaux_device was originally written by by Ian McCracken (and is copyright).
+Some of the code in `pywemo/ouimeaux_device` was originally written by by Ian McCracken (and is copyright).
 It was released under the BSD license.
 The overall library is released under the MIT license.

 .. |Build Badge| image:: https://github.com/pavoni/pywemo/workflows/Build/badge.svg